amethyst/rustrogueliketutorial/book/src/chapter_2.md

 That's a lot to digest, so we'll look at a simple example of how an ECS can make your life a bit easier.

+It's important to know that ECS is just one way of handling composition.
+There are many others, and there really is no right answer.
+With a bit of searching, you can find a bunch of different ways to approach ECS.
+There's plenty of object-oriented approaches.
+There are plenty of "free function" approaches.
+They all have merit, and can work for you.
+I've gone with the Entity-Component approach in this book, but there are *many* other ways to skin the cat.
+As you gain experience, you'll find one that's comfortable for you!
+My advice: if anyone tells you that a particular method is the "right" one, ignore them - programming is the art of making something that works, rather than a quest for purity!

 ## Including Specs in the project

 To start, we want to tell Cargo that we're going to use Specs.
 Open your `Cargo.toml` file, and change the `dependencies` section to look like this: